 S: OECD (2017), EUROCONSTRUCT (2016/82).

-of the white-collar middle class as we know it will come under serious pressure.
+a big proportion of the white-collar middle class as we know it will come under serious pressure.

 At the same time, we see a continuous improvement of space efficiency through rationalization of industry production and inventory management.
 Today, a new office is built to offer roughly half the area per employee compared to an office built in the 80-ties.
 As the value of location increases, due to city densification and a grown importance of public transport, office and commercial buildings has to utilize properties in favorable locations optimally.
 The ability to be more flexible and work from home, in another city, in your vacation house, at a client, when travelling or in office hotels, restaurants and cafés is merging workspace with both public and private space, which altogether contributes to an improved space efficiency.
 As a counter effect, properties in less favorable locations, with a limited modernization potential, or ability to transform to other use, is phased out.